In this Article

 - To keep your baby warm during winters, a car seat is a big matter of concern because bulky fabrics like coats cause hindrance in providing a snug fit on the straps.

-Keeping Infant Safe While Staying Out in Cold for Long
+Keeping Babies Warm and Safe While Staying Out in Cold for Long

 Staying out with your baby in the cold for long hours may be a bit scary for new mommies, but a few safety precautions can limit its vulnerable effects.
 So, to keep your baby safe and comfortable when it’s breezy cold outside, follow these simple tips.